AKSW/LSQ/README.md

 ###Start-up

+The LSQ folder contains the source code.
 You can start-up with RDFising your own query log from:

 ```
 Package: org.aksw.simba.dataset.lsq